rex-daworker/CyberSecurity/BookKeeping/Phase4/termsofservice.md

 ## User content and license
 - You retain ownership of content you submit.
 You grant Centria Cyber a non-exclusive, worldwide, royalty-free license to host, reproduce, modify, and use your content as necessary to provide, maintain, and improve the service and to comply with legal obligations.
+- **Accuracy of information:** You are responsible for providing correct and up-to-date details (such as birthdate and reservations).
+False or misleading data can result in account suspension.

 ## Service availability
 - We operate the service using industry-standard security and operational practices and make commercially reasonable efforts to maintain availability.
 We do not guarantee uninterrupted service.